GridProtectionAlliance/CSVLimitsLoader/README.md

 This adapter can be deployed with any application that is based on the [Grid Solutions Framework](https://github.com/GridProtectionAlliance/gsf) - [Time-Series Library](https://www.gridprotectionalliance.org/technology.asp#TSL).
 This includes products like the [openPDC](https://github.com/GridProtectionAlliance/openPDC), [SIEGate](https://github.com/GridProtectionAlliance/SIEGate) and the [openHistorian](https://github.com/GridProtectionAlliance/openHistorian).

 To use the adapter, download the [release](releases/latest) associated with your product version and the unzip the assembly (`CSVLimitsLoader.dll`) into the product installation folder, e.g., `C:\Program Files\openPDC\`.
 Note that it may be necessary to [unblock](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/unblock-file?view=powershell-7.2) the DLL downloaded from the Internet before the TSL host application can use the adapter.
-It may be necessary to restart the host product after unblocking the assembly.
+Restarting the host product service after unblocking the assembly is recommended.

 To configure a new instance of the adapter, follow these steps: